Blinorot/AudioBot/README.md

 ## About

 This repository contains an implementation of an intelligent voice assistant.
-The solution is based on the combination of Automatic Speech Recognition, Text To Speech, and LLM models.
+The solution is based on the combination of Automatic Speech Recognition (ASR), Text To Speech (TTS), and Large Language Models (LLM) systems.

+The assistant is activated using a Keyword-Spotting system (KWS) with `sheila` as a target word.
+Then, the user says the query and an ASR model converts speech query into text.
+The text query is given as input to an LLM, and its response is converted back to audio using a TTS system.
+After the audio playback is finished, the user can continue the dialogue.
+The LLM preserves the history of the chat.

+The version with default choice of models works fast even on CPU!
+For better transcription quality, consider using a different ASR model from HuggingFace (e.g. `openai/whisper-large-v2` with a GPU instead of CPU to make it work fast enough).

-See the [LauzHack Workshop](https://youtu.be/rK4I-F8Y6pw) with the discussion on how to create intelligent voice assistants.
+See the [LauzHack Workshop](https://youtu.be/rK4I-F8Y6pw) with the discussion on how to create intelligent voice assistants and this repository (also see [Slides](https://docs.google.com/presentation/d/1r0vdgrl7nbSjNQcszLk_A12jlArDUiuESHsYh40yaDo/edit?usp=sharing)).

 ## Installation